Ph.D. in Judicial Studies

 This Judicial Studies Ph.D. is a challenging, stimulating academic degree program that:

 - Delivers a structured, interdisciplinary academic curriculum applicable to the student's judicial needs

 - Encourages students to take an active role in teaching, planning and administering judicial education

-- Provides experience (by virtue of the JS thesis and dissertation requirements) for conducting and publishing research of interest and applicability to the judicial system
+- Provides experience (by virtue of the judicial studies thesis and dissertation requirements) for conducting and publishing research of interest and applicability to the judicial system

 As the challenges facing the nation's court systems mount, it is essential that the judiciary is equipped for change.
 Holding some of the most prestigious public offices, judges must possess the highest standards in ethics, wisdom, independence and impartiality.
 The University's program provides a formal academic setting in which to build these traits.

 Trial judges and juvenile and family court judges can integrate technical studies of the judiciary with academic studies in an effort to provide an intellectual assessment of the American judicial system.
 Toward this end, the National Judicial College and National Council of Juvenile and Family Court Judges provide a series of courses treating technical subject matter, while the University provides specially designed courses that treat judicially related issues from a liberal arts perspective.

 How do I apply?

 Judges seeking the Ph.D. degree must be graduates of the Master of Judicial Studies program.
 Applications are accepted throughout the year for consideration each January, with notification given in mid-February.